 To summarize, Experiment 2 suggested that unmatched perceptual grouping between one-target and two-target trials in part might have contributed to the longer reaction times for two-target trials during discrimination in Experiment 1.
 In addition, we also demonstrated in two-target trials that when targets differed in shape and were thus associated with different potential responses (Tdifferent, pink markers in Figure 2C), performance was slower than when target shapes and potential responses were the same (Tsame, dark purple markers).

 While the overall redundancy cost due to two-targets during discrimination disappeared when perceptual grouping was equated, the difference between Tsame and Tdifferent for the two-target condition was still observed even after matching perceptual grouping, hinting at the role of perceptual-response compatibility in this effect.
-Similar to our results, Fournier and Eriksen (1990) also reported that when discriminating the identity of a single target, the presence of two pre-defined targets associated with different responses (e.g., the left lever for an ‘O’ vs. the right lever for an ‘X’) lead to slower reaction times compared to when two identical targets were simultaneously presented.
+Similar to our results, Fournier and Eriksen (1990) also reported that when discriminating the identity of a single target, the presence of two pre-defined targets associated with different responses (e.g., the left lever for an ‘O’ vs. the right lever for an ‘X’) lead to slower reaction times compared to when two identical targets were presented.
 They reasoned this occurred because both potential responses were activated, causing a competition between responses that had to be resolved before an appropriate response was executed (e.g., Eriksen & Schultz, 1979; Eriksen & Eriksen, 1979; Gratton, et al., 1988).

 While response competition could have resulted in slower reaction times in Tdifferent than Tsame trials, we are not able to completely separate out the effect of response and target perceptual features (e.g., cut-off side).
 This is because the cut-off side of a target (top or bottom corner) determined the potential response to each target (press top or bottom button).
-Thus, in Experiment 3, we assessed the relative contributions of competition at the level of perceptual features and responses on two-target discrimination by dissociating these two aspects.
+Thus, in Experiment 3, we assessed the relative contributions of competition at the level of perceptual features and responses on two-target discrimination by dissociating these two features.

 Experiment 3: Does perceptual or response competition between targets modulate two-target discrimination performance?